Skip to article

 2026 early signal

-Already in 2026 (just ~2 months of data), there are 10 hotel applications and 10 demolition applications in Paceville/St Julians — on pace to match or exceed previous years.
+By early May 2026, there are already 13 hotel applications and 15 demolition applications in Paceville/St Julians — on pace to match or exceed previous years.

 Why this matters